WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.0 =
+* This is a feature release that makes it so you can see the value of the main setting of a points hook without having to "open" it.
+Also includes Spanish translation, accessibility improvements, developer enhancements, and other goodies.

 = 1.5.1 =
 * This is a bugfix release which fixes an issue where non-English characters aren't